evierosejo/Metis-Business-Fundamentals/Writeup.md

 <details><summary>Solution Path</summary>
 <p>

-**Suggested Solution Path:**
-  Determine the location based on model which scores locations based upon the following features: <br>
+Determine the location based on a model which scores locations based upon the following features:
 - Previous costs of property damage in dollars per state
 - Number of severe weather events
 - Number of homeless individuals based upon point-in-time estimations